DakshataBhende/-cyart-vapt-team/README.md

 ## 10. Conclusion

-This project demonstrates a complete VAPT workflow including reconnaissance, vulnerability scanning, exploitation simulation,post-exploitation, and documentation while adhering to ethical standards and industry-recognized methodologies.
+This project demonstrates a complete VAPT workflow including reconnaissance, vulnerability scanning, exploitation simulation,post-exploitation and documentation while adhering to ethical standards and industry-recognized methodologies.